 The world 'discovery' has often been used to describe the history of Canada's North, yet it seems little is known of this time period which brought isolated Northern communities onto a world stage unified with the nation.
-From May 9-12, 2016, The North and the First World War Conference allowed participatns to make a connection to Northern heritage as they discovered the inspiring untold stories of resilience and strength that continue to define Northerners today.
+The North and the First World War Conference, held May 9-12, 2016, allowed participatns to make a connection to Northern heritage as they discovered the inspiring untold stories of resilience and strength that continue to define Northerners today.

 The North and First World War Conference was co-sponsored by the YHMA and the University of Saskatchewan (International Centre for Northern Governance and Development), in partnership with Yukon College.